 Because of this increase, Chris has had to hike the price of his goods and now he is stuck.

 My customers are not buying and I cannot go back to buy new goods.
-It’s frustrating
+Itis frustrating

 Among some of the many reasons that led to the scarcity of foreign exchange (dollars), the most prominent was to curb import and increase demand for locally made goods.
 If and when import is curbed, export should also be increased to a large extent to balance out the existing trade deficit.
 But this is not the case as even exporters are getting the short end of this stick.

-More businesses are going to suffer if this forex fluctuation is kept up longer.
+More businesses are going to suffer if the forex fluctuation continues.